kledolin/model_rocket_parachute_calculator/README.md

 This is a model rocket parachute calculator.
-With this program you can calculate the necessary parachute size, also considering spill holes.
+With this program you can calculate the necessary parachute size, considerung the shape and optional spill hole.

 Have fun, kledolin